tedy-art/A-To-Z-Python/01_Basic Python/BASIC_ SYLLABUS_PYTHON.md

 ['a', 'b', 'c', 1, 2, 3]
 ```

-# Tuple
+# Tuple ()
 - A tuple is a comma separated values within the round bracket ().
 - Tuples are used to store multiple items in a single variable.
 - a tuple is a collection that is ordered and unchangeable.
-- Tuple items are odreded, unchangeable, and allow duplicates.
+- Tuple items are ordered, unchangeable, and allow duplicates.
 - Tuple items are indexed, the first item has index [0] and the second item index [1].